 But you won’t find any scientific references on that poster.
 There simply is no evidence supporting 8-glasses-per-day.

 In fact, the evidence goes the other way.
 The evidence says that drinking too much water is the real problem for folks, especially elite endurance athletes.
 Why?
 Because drinking too much water dilutes blood sodium levels.
 It causes hyponatremia.

 I talked about this earlier.
-Hyponatremia is serious business.
+Exercise-associated hyponatremia is serious business.
 Many athletes have died from low sodium levels, but none—according to MDAlert.com—have died from dehydration.

 Even so, organizations like the American College of Sports Medicine (ACSM) continue to recommend aggressive fluid replacement tactics.
 They’re a big reason why you see water stations every couple miles of a marathon course.
 And they’re a big reason why so many distance runners end the race in a lethargic, discombobulated state.
 (Cognitive symptoms are a hallmark of hyponatremia).